microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 ## Quality Updates

-Quality updates deliver both security and non-security fixes, including security updates, critical updates, servicing stack updates, and driver updates.
-They are typically released on the second Tuesday of each month, but they can be released at any time.
-Quality updates are cumulative, so installing the latest quality update is sufficient to get all the available fixes for a specific feature update, including any out-of-band security fixes and any servicing stack updates that might have been released previously.
+Quality updates released by Microsoft deliver both security and non-security fixes.
+Windows Update for Business for Business helps devices to take security updates through Expedite.
+Security Updates are typically released on the second Tuesday of each month, with an exception of Out-of-Band security updates that can be released at any time.
+Quality updates are cumulative, so installing the latest quality update is sufficient to get all the available fixes released for your specific OS version.

 ## Drivers and firmware

-Driver and firmware updates are published to Windows Update by independant hardware vendors and original equipment manufacturers who continuously build new drivers and firmware or update existing ones.
+Driver and firmware updates are published to Windows Update by independent hardware vendors and original equipment manufacturers who continuously build new drivers and firmware or update existing ones.
 The deployment service will only show you driver and firmware updates that are applicable and better (normally by version number or version date) than what is currently installed on your devices .
 The service takes the guess work out of identifying what drivers and firmware updates apply to your devices and lets you focus on approving content that will help keep your devices protected and productive.

 ## Capabilities of the Windows Update for Business deployment service